-Asking around in Facebook groups such as Millennials on the Move, Girls Love Travel, or Black Travel Movement, and/or seeking tips from followers on Instagram may be a great idea too!
+Asking around in travel Facebook groups and/or seeking tips from followers on Instagram may be a great idea too!
 You never know who works as a Marketing Director for ABC or whose uncle is an owner of XYZ nightclub and can get you a section on the house.
 Ask!

 And finally, the good old fashion way—asking in person.
-Get off your ass and meet some people!
+Get off your a** and meet some people.